SonySemiconductorSolutions/aitrios-sdk-zone-detection-webapp-cs/README.md

 ### 1. Set up your device

-Configure the edge AI device you purchased.
+Configure the Edge Device you purchased.

-See the ["**Device Setup Guide**"](https://developer.aitrios.sony-semicon.com/en/documents/device-setup-guide) for details on the following procedures.
+See the ["**Device Setup Guide**"](https://developer.aitrios.sony-semicon.com/en/edge-ai-sensing/documents/device-setup-guide/) for details on the following procedures.

-- Obtaining device certificates
+- Obtaining Edge Device certificates
-- Register the edge AI device
+- Register the Edge Device
-- Connecting the edge AI device to Console
+- Connecting the Edge Device to Console
-- Updating the edge AI device firmware
+- Updating the Edge Device firmware
-- Installing the edge AI device
+- Installing the Edge Device

 ### 2. Set up and deploy AI model

-Set up an AI model to use for zone detection and deploy it to edge AI device.
+Set up an AI model to use for zone detection and deploy it to Edge Device.

-See the ["**Console User Manual**"](https://developer.aitrios.sony-semicon.com/en/documents/console-user-manual) for details on the following procedures.
+See the ["**Console User Manual**"](https://developer.aitrios.sony-semicon.com/en/edge-ai-sensing/documents/console-user-manual/) for details on the following procedures.

 - Create model
 - Train model